kontopoulos/ARGOT/README.md

 - Import JInsect library ("https://sourceforge.net/projects/jinsect/")

 #Examples of Basic Use
-//ideally number of partitions should be equal to the number of physical cores of your cluster
+// ideally number of partitions should be equal to the number of physical cores of your cluster
+// variable sc is the SparkContext
 val numPartitions = 4
 - Create n-gram graph from file
 val e = new StringEntity